BetSmartMedia/Lazorse/README.rst

 ========

-Lazorse is a web-framework with a strong emphasis on extensibility and seperation of various concerns into independant middleware layers.
+Lazorse is a web-framework with a strong emphasis on extensibility and separation of various concerns into independant middleware layers.

 It includes middleware to route requests, coerce parameters, dispatch to handlers, and render a response.